tfausak/tfausak.github.io/_posts/2012-02-15-how-four-characters-caused-579-errors.md

 started thinking about the time [I accidentally deleted all our data][4] and hoped it wasn't that bad.

-I started looking over my commits. ([GitHub's compare view][5] helped immensely.)
-At first, nothing looked amiss.
-I finally got it down to three possible commits and scrutinized every bit of each of them.
+I looked over my commits. ([GitHub's compare view][5] helped immensely.)
+At first, nothing seemed amiss.
+I finally got it down to three possible commits and scrutinized every bit of them.
 That's when I saw it: I wrote `Family.objects(...)` instead of `Family.objects.get(...)`.
 That missing `.get` meant I was returning a `QuerySet` instead of a `Family` object.

 That wouldn't have been so bad if it wasn't for the other change I made further down.
 Instead of using `family.id`, which would've